iobroker-community-adapters/ioBroker.chromecast/README.md

 * support for Chromecast audio groups
   * currently the adapter ignore devices playing as part of a group
 * detect metadata when launching player via device.player.url2play
-* support for sayit adapter
+* Add support for Chromecast adapter in sayit adapter
 * publish to npm
 * publish to ioBroker
 * more testing